LoganGeldenhuys/prong/README.md

 )
 ```

-## Building the Examples
+## Running the Examples

-To compile the example programs:
+To compile and run the example programs:

 1. Navigate to the `/examples` directory.
 2. Generate the build system by running `cmake .`
 3. Compile the examples using `make`.
 4. Execute any of the example binaries to see Prong in action.

+## Running the tests

+To compile and run the tests:

+1. Navigate to the root directory
+2. Generate the build system by running `cmake .`
+3. Compile the tests using `make`.
+4. Run the tests by typing in `ctest`

 ## Library overview - Core Prong Library